wei/probot-scheduler/CONTRIBUTING.md

 ### Development Environment

-This project uses a Dev Container to provide a consistent and isolated development environment.
+This project uses Dev Containers to provide a consistent and isolated development environment.
 It is defined in the `.devcontainer` folder and includes all necessary dependencies and services.